infinitespace-studios/MauiAndroidAssetPackExample/README.md

 ## How it works.

 The way the build works is we have a custom set of targets in the `Targets\DynamicFeature.targets` file.
-The two targets are `BuildAssetFeature` and `PackageAssets`.
-The first target is build as part of the main Xamarin.Android application.
-It is responsible for finding "Feature" projects and then calling the `PackageAssets` target on each of them.
+The four targets are `BuildAssetFeature`,`IncludeAssetFeature`, `IncludeAssets` and `PackageAssets`.
+The first two targets are build as part of the main Maui application.
+It is responsible for finding "Feature" projects and then calling the `PackageAssets` or `IncludeAssets` target on each of them.
+Which target that gets called depends on the `TargetFramework`.
+For
+`net7.0-android` based apps `BuildAssetFeature` and `PackageAssets` are called.
+For other platforms `IncludeAssetFeature` and `IncludeAssets` are called.
+This is because of the different restrictions on each platform.

 It does this by looking for `ProjectReferences` which have the `DynamicFeature` metadata set to `true`.